 Do I peel the plums for this cake?

 Nope, no peeling required.
 Actually, peeling is not even recommended.
 Wash your plums well, remove the stem if there is one, and the pit.
-Chop in half or in quarters as directed in the recipe, depending on how large your plums are.
+Chop in half or in quarters as directed in the recipe for plum cake, depending on how large your plums are.

 Pin this recipe if you like it!

 Looking for other great cake recipes?
 Here you go: